lhm-limux/reprepro-bundle-tools/README.md

 It also contains a Makefile doing an automatic (integration-)test of the reprepro-bundle-tools using this example setup.
 Note: the example setup doesn't show all possible features at the moment.
 I'm still working on improving the test suite.

+### ng-frontends

+This folder contains angular 6 frontend code for the following frontent-projects:

+* ng-bundle: The web-app counterpart of the command line tool ./bundle (see reprepro_bundle)

+* ng-bundle-compose: The web-app counterpart of the command line tools ./bundle-compose (see reprepro_bundle_compose)

+* ng-bundle-compose-viewer: a server less frontend displaying general bundle information - needs no login and allows just read only access.

+* ng-bundle-libs: common angular libraries used by any of the previously mentioned projects.

 Setup